Just so you know, we may earn a commission when you click on a link on TuffYeti at no additional cost to you.

 How do you access the software, and is it maintained?

-Once you’ve come up with a shortlist of software contenders, it’s time to dive deeper into researching them to find out how they are maintained, what you need to run them, and how active the people behind them are fixing issues.
+Once you’ve come up with a shortlist of software contenders, it’s time to dive deeper into researching them to find out how they are maintained, what you need to run them, and how actively the people behind them are fixing issues.

 Most software has moved away from the install on your computer type of software and has moved toward the software as a service model.
-This change often means you get the latest updates and bug fixes simultaneously as everyone else, keeping your data as secure as possible.
+This change often means you get the latest updates and bug fixes simultaneously, as everyone else, keeping your data as secure as possible.

-Sometimes you might have to update your app on your Macbook or Windows machine if you need to install it, for example, for Adobe Creative Suite.
+Sometimes, you might have to update your app on your Macbook or Windows machine if you need to install it, for example, for Adobe Creative Suite.
 Still, others like Monday.com or Fathom web analytics don’t require downloads and are accessible directly through a web browser.

 What you will need to have for any of these types of software, download or browser-based, is a reliable internet connection; otherwise, you won’t be able to access your accounts.